|

 Parsley seed is notoriously hard to germinate, but much of that reputation is ill-deserved, and flows from a failure to recognize the need for "stratification" of the seed, which is the process of keeping the seed damp (as between sheets of damp paper towel) and cold (say refrigerator temperature) for some time (say a month or two) prior to planting, so as to replicate the seed's natural habitats.
 (Periodically refresh the paper towels' moistness.)
 Note: parsley seed does not store well: always use fresh, new-bought seed for parsley.

-Sow seeds shallow, about 1/8" down.
-Space plants at about 6 inches, or--if you're planting a large area--broadcast it generously and lated thin seedlings as necessary (making good culinary use of the thinnings!).
+Sow seeds shallow, about ⅛" down.
+Space plants at about 6 inches, or—if you’re planting a large area—broadcast it generously and later thin seedlings as necessary (making good culinary use of the thinnings!).

 When taking leaves for use (or freezing), snip stalks off close to the ground, starting with the outside ones (that practice best encourages new growth).